GensaGames/AWiki-Android-Notes/README.md

 ## Overview

-Most common tools for developing different Android / Java Client applications.
+Most common tools for developing different Android / Java applications.
 Source will contains libraries location, small description, benefits and some explanation, why you should choose one over another.
 It's also acceptable to have some common part of code, for it's implementation.
 Feel free to add your own Pull-Request.
 Cheers!